-Dhaka: Design in(g) a Delta is the second of three design studios associated with the Monsoon Assemblages project to be undertaken by Design Studio 18 (DS18) in the M. Arch programme at the University of Westminster, and taught by Lindsay Bremner and Roberto Bottazzi.
+Dhaka: Design in(g) a Delta was the second of three design studios associated with the Monsoon Assemblages project undertaken by Design Studio 18 (DS18) in the M. Arch programme at the University of Westminster, taught by Lindsay Bremner and Roberto Bottazzi.

 STUDIO INTRODUCTION: DS18_2017_Intro

 In the first brief of the studio, students were asked to map geological, hydrological, and socio-political processes shaping the delta ecology of Bangladesh and the climatic challenges it faces.
 While mapping has long been associated with the imperative to fix territory through surveying, measuring and delineating, in this instance, students undertook mapping in order to find sites of maximum fluidity, mobility and change as sites for design interventions.
 Students were divided into groups to map the territory thematically and include diagrams of the parties and policies that shape the governance of the themes mapped.